 - Winning the bid and then trying to renegotiate everything.
 That burns time, credibility, and sometimes your earnest money.

-A simple playbook for buyers in a competitive Amarillo market
+A simple multiple offer strategy for buyers in Amarillo

 If you want a repeatable way to win a multiple-offer home without overpaying, use this sequence: